ptlthg/SkyHanni/docs/FEATURES.md

 + Added Hitman slot tracking to display the most recent rabbits you obtained. - Daveed (https://github.com/hannibal002/SkyHanni/pull/2940)
     + Displays slots with an active cooldown.
 + Added an option to show the Hoppity Event Card only while on islands where eggs spawn. - Daveed (https://github.com/hannibal002/SkyHanni/pull/2940)
++ Added the ability to recolor chocolate gains from duplicate rabbits when the Time Tower is active. - Daveed (https://github.com/hannibal002/SkyHanni/pull/2805)

 ### The Carnival